chinamike65/hugo-tuolesi/content/book3/book3en.md

 The master's own body, speech, and mind rested in a pure and solemn state.
 Inspired by the master, monks in large and small monasteries in Tibetan areas gradually became pure and more virtuous.

-Even if I accidentally violated it occasionally, I would feel ashamed and immediately repent according to the ritual.
+Even if they accidentally violated the precepts occasionally, they would feel ashamed and immediately repent according to the ritual.

-Many saints have been prophesied by the master Shakyamuni Buddha, Maitreya Bodhisattva, Manjushri Bodhisattva, Machig Labdrön, Candrakīrti Bodhisattva, Guru Rinpoche, etc., all of whom have prophesied Master Tsongkhapa.
+Many saints were prophesied by Shakyamuni Buddha: Maitreya Bodhisattva, Manjushri Bodhisattva, Machig Labdrön, Candrakīrti Bodhisattva, Guru Rinpoche, etc., all of whom made prophesies regarding Master Tsongkhapa.

 Padmasambhava's "Words of Encouragement" says: